Still Waters: A delicious challenge

 So all of a sudden after years of avoiding the sharp acidity of green I was revelling in the many different shades.
 There were deep dark recesses at the base of the tree whilst in the canopy, leaves twinkled and glittered with light.
 All these details I took down as a reminder of our visits.

 Back in the studio I primed the canvas with a thick white gesso and then blocked out in acrylic.
 So before I’d even started I could guarantee some unusual marks lying beneath the surface.
-This will help loosen what will become quite a figurative scene.
+This should help loosen what will become quite a figurative scene.

 Final Painting 'Where the Otters Play' and why it worked for me.